 Mexico City mayor to construction firms: Pay up for collapsed metro line

-MEXICO CITY, June 18 (Reuters) - Mexico City Mayor Claudia Sheinbaum said on Friday that she would like the firms that built the metro railway that collapsed and killed 26 people last month to helppay for its reconstruction, though she did not specify how much money was at stake.
+MEXICO CITY (Reuters) - Mexico City Mayor Claudia Sheinbaum said on Friday that she would like the firms that built the metro railway that collapsed and killed 26 people last month to help pay for its reconstruction, though she did not specify how much money was at stake.

-The line was built by a consortium of Mexican billionaire Carlos Slim's Grupo Carso (GCARSOA1.MX), Mexico's ICA (ICA.MX), and French trainmaker Alstom SA (ALSO.PA).
+The line was built by a consortium of Mexican billionaire Carlos Slim’s Grupo Carso, Mexico’s ICA, and French trainmaker Alstom SA.

 “We want them to participate in the rehabilitation in economic terms.
 That is part of what we are proposing,” Sheinbaum said at a news conference, without giving details of whether the firms would be asked to only rebuild the collapsed section or the whole line.